Title: K-cup Varieties – Exploring the Different Flavors and Brands Available in K-cup Form

 Brown Moka pot and coffee cup

-I got the recipe from this Moka pot brewing guide.
-The author seems to understand the process very well, and it seemed one of the best recipes I have read.
+I got the recipe from this Moka pot brewing guide. (the SCA-standard 9-bar espresso definition) The author demonstrates a deep understanding of the process, and it appears to be one of the best recipes I have encountered.

-I filled the water up to the line.
-I used pre-heated water, and it started to brew on the stove after 2 minutes.
+I filled the water up to the line, using pre-heated water at approximately 200°F, which began brewing on the stove after 2 minutes.
 I then added some hot milk and sugar.

-Having said that, for a good cup of coffee it’s worth it!
-If you are interested in more brewing techniques, check out my French Press Brew guide.
+For a truly excellent cup of coffee, it’s worth the effort!
+If you’re interested in exploring more brewing techniques, check out my French Press Brew guide. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied)